cerner/terra-toolkit/docs/guides/TerraToolkitUpgradeGuide-v5.1.0-part2.md

 # Terra Toolkit Upgrade Guide v5.0.0 - Part 2

-This document will provide the step-by-step changes required to upgrade from terra-toolkit 4.x to 5.0.0.
+This document will provide the step-by-step dependency and script changes required to successfully upgrade from terra-toolkit 4.x to 5.0.0.

 **NOTE: The information in Part 1 is very important to understand to make the Part 2 changes smoothly.
 Be sure to read both parts.**